The Nuclear Route: Sharp Asymptotics of ERM in Overparameterized Quadratic Networks

+We remark that our results can be extended to the setting where the second layer weights of the student are binary $\pm 1$ with at least $d$ positive and $d$ negative weights, see Appendix \ref{app:non-posdef}.

-In Figure \ref{fig:GD} we compare the asymptotic results of Theorem \ref{res:over-parametrized-stud} with numerical experiments at finite size run directly on the equivalent convex loss \eqref{eq:erm-eff} (using the solver CVXPY \citep{diamond2016cvxpy,agrawal2018rewriting}).
+\paragraph{Illustration of Theorem \ref{res:over-parametrized-stud} and the behavior of gradient descent.} In Figure \ref{fig:GD} we compare the asymptotic results of Theorem \ref{res:over-parametrized-stud} with numerical experiments at finite size run directly on the equivalent convex loss \eqref{eq:erm-eff} (using the solver CVXPY \citep{diamond2016cvxpy,agrawal2018rewriting}).
 We notice that despite the theoretical results being valid in the high-dimensional limit, they are in excellent agreement with simulation at sizes as moderate as $d = 50$.
 Details on the numerical experiments are given in Appendix \ref{app:numerics-experiments}.

 The mapping onto a matrix problem implies immediately that Theorem \ref{res:over-parametrized-stud} describes also the performance of gradient descent at convergence.
-Indeed, \cite[Theorem 12]{arjevani2025geometry} implies that if $m \geq d$, than the original minimization problem \eqref{eq:erm} has no local minima (in the language of \citep{arjevani2025geometry}, it has no spurious valleys, which implies in our case absence of local minima).
+Indeed, \cite[Theorem 12]{arjevani2025geometry} implies that if $m \geq d$, then the original minimization problem \eqref{eq:erm} has no local minima (in the language of \citep{arjevani2025geometry}, it has no spurious valleys, which implies in our case absence of local minima).
 We verify this claim experimentally at finite size by running gradient descent (GD)